OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Datasets, Baselines, and KDD Cup Summary

 \subsection{\ag{}: Node-Level Prediction}

-\dataset{ The volume of scientific publication has been increasing exponentially, doubling every 12 years~\cite{dong2017century}.
+\dataset{ The volume of scientific publication has been increasing exponentially, doubling every 12 years~\citep{dong2017century}.
 Currently, subject areas of \textsc{arXiv} papers are manually determined by the paper's authors and \textsc{arXiv} moderators.
 An accurate automatic predictor of papers' subject categories not only reduces the significant burden of manual labeling, but can also be used to classify the vast number of non-\textsc{arXiv} papers, thereby allowing better search and organization of academic papers.

 \ag{} is a heterogeneous academic graph extracted from the Microsoft Academic Graph (MAG)~\citep{wang2020mag}.
-Given arXiv papers situated in the heterogeneous graph, whose schema diagram is illustrated in Figure~\ref{fig:mag_schema}, we aim to automatically annotating their topics, \ie, predicting the primary subject area of each \textsc{arXiv} paper. } { We extract 121M academic papers in English from MAG (version: 2020-11-23) to construct a heterogeneous academic graph.
+Given arXiv papers situated in the heterogeneous graph, whose schema diagram is illustrated in Figure~\ref{fig:mag_schema}, we aim to automatically annotate their topics, \ie, predicting the primary subject area of each \textsc{arXiv} paper. } { We extract 121M academic papers in English from MAG (version: 2020-11-23) to construct a heterogeneous academic graph.
 The resultant paper set is written by 122M author entities, who are affiliated with 26K institutes.
 Among these papers, there are 1.3 billion citation links captured by MAG.
 Each paper is associated with its natural language title and most papers' abstracts are also available.
 We concatenate the title and abstract by period and pass it to a \textsc{RoBERTa} sentence encoder~\citep{liu2019roberta,reimers-2019-sentence-bert}, generating a 768-dimensional vector for each paper node.
-Among the 121M paper nodes, approximately 1.4M nodes are \textsc{arXiv} papers annotated with 153 \textsc{arXiv} subject areas, \eg, \texttt{cs.LG~(Machine Learning)}. } { The task is to predict the primary subject areas of the given \textsc{arXiv} papers, which is cast as an ordinary multi-class classification problem.
+Among the 121M paper nodes, approximately 1.4M nodes are \textsc{arXiv} papers annotated with 153 \textsc{arXiv} subject areas, \eg, \texttt{cs.LG~(Machine Learning)}.
+On the paper nodes, we attach the publication years as meta information. } { The task is to predict the primary subject areas of the given \textsc{arXiv} papers, which is cast as an ordinary multi-class classification problem.
 The metric is the classification accuracy.